SCEP (Simple Certificate Enrollment Protocol): Complete Guide

 SCEP vs ACME

 ACME handles certificate issuance and certificate lifecycle management by setting up an HTTPS server using JSON messages.
 It requires an ACME client and an ACME server.
-You can use a certificate authority (CA) of your choice, provided it supports ACME.
+You can use a certificate authority of your choice, provided it supports ACME.
 ACME can be deployed to automate domain ownership verification, CSR generation, issuance, and installation of certificates.
 ACME can also be used to enable Apple Managed Device Attestation (MDA), which is one of the main ways that SecureW2’s JoinNow Connector leverages the ACME protocol.

 Apple designed Apple MDA to provide a higher degree of assurance about the devices at the time of authentication for certificate enrollment for better device trust.
 It allows devices to communicate with their Apple servers and get attested as genuine devices by prompting the device to use Secure Enclave, which stores unique identifiers such as serial numbers that are instrumental in validating the authenticity of the device.
 The diagram below shows the process flow of how ACME is used with JoinNow Connector and an MDM to distribute payload for certificate enrollment in conjunction with Managed Device Attestation.